 Charlotte, known as Queen City, is located 85 miles east of the Appalachian Mountains and 180 miles northwest of the Atlantic Ocean.
 Close enough for either to be an easy weekend getaway.
 Charlotteans are proud of their ranking as the 17th largest city in the U.S. and the second biggest financial center following New York City.
 When Charlotte’s citizens aren’t working they may spend their time relaxing downtown, or getting a thrill on roller coasters and speedways.
 Charlotte is also home to many nature preserves and parks.

 In 1768, Charlotte was incorporated as a town in honor of Queen Charlotte of England.
-Nearly 30 years later, gold was discovered near Charlotte and the city boomed into the mining capitol of the country.
+Nearly 30 years later, gold was discovered near Charlotte and the city boomed into the mining capital of the country.
 Fast forwarding to the 1900s, Charlotte continued its market development with textile production, and today Charlotte’s economy is still expanding as their banking and finance sector grows.

 Located in North Carolina’s southwestern hills, Charlotte has a mild annual temperature of 60.1° F. The Appalachian Mountains guard Charlotte from heavy snowfalls and frigid weather.
 The summers are very warm, but temperatures lower at night and provide a break from the heat.

 The Charlotte Area Transit System provides four different forms of public transportation to help people travel around and throughout the city.
+The Charlotte Douglas International Airport is a joint military-civilian public airport that once received the prestigious Eagle Award for “Best Airport.”

 Cost of Living in Charlotte

 The 159 schools in the Charlotte-Mecklenburg School District provide an education to more than 141,000 students.
 Through advanced classes, extracurricular activities, and scholarships the schools make sure students are prepared for the real world.
+The University of North Carolina at Charlotte (UNC Charlotte) offers over 150 undergraduate and 64 master’s degree programs.

 Charlotte Real Estate

 In Charlotte, visitors can rest their heads in a downtown suite with a breathtaking view of the city or a luxurious room where they can catch a game of golf in the morning.
+The historic Dunhill Hotel in Uptown Charlotte combines historic Southern hospitality with modern luxury and convenience.

 From sushi to burgers and fish tacos to French cuisines, Charlotte has many types of restaurants.
 Even the food trucks on Charlotte’s main streets offer delicious options at great prices.
+Fresh Med is a local Charlotte food truck that offers Mediterranean fusion cuisine, with menu items like fried fettuccine alfredo balls, lamb quesadillas, and a chicken bruschetta wrap.

 Things To Do in Charlotte